Residential Lease Agreement Template, Free Download 2026

 A landlord is renting to a roommate group or co-tenants and needs a lease that establishes joint and several liability, ensuring that each tenant is individually responsible for the full rent amount if other co-tenants default.

 The rental property has specific restrictions, such as pet policies, parking assignments, noise rules, or modification limitations, that need to be formally documented and signed by the tenant to be enforceable under state law.
+Our attorney-drafted document review can verify that your lease addenda comply with local landlord-tenant regulations.

 A tenant is requesting lease modifications such as early termination options, subletting permission, or property improvements, and both parties need a written amendment or a new lease that addresses these changes.
 The tenant may also need a separate sublease agreement if subletting is permitted.